 This year, the BAA Board have decided to rename this award.
 It is now the Paul Doody Supervisor of the Year award.
 Paul was an extraordinary Audiologist and totally committed to training, he made a huge difference to the lives of numerous Audiologists.
 Sadly, shortly before last year's conference and after organising the Associate track for us, Paul passed away.
 Although he himself would not consider this an honour or indeed necessary, his family, friends and colleagues strongly disagree with him.
 They and the BAA Board feel he had all the qualities all nominees for this award should aspire to.

 This award will recognise an Audiologist who stands out from the crowd with regards to supervising and supporting a student while on placement.
 We are looking for an individual who has gone above and beyond to provide a supportive learning environment on placement for students, providing leadership and guidance as well as inspiration.
 The award is focused on the mentoring of students and we particularly welcome testimonials and case studies from student, colleagues and university placement teams highlighting the reason a particular Audiologist should be nominated.

-Nominations for Paul Doody Supervisor of the Year Close:
+The winner of the Paul Doody Supervisor of the Year award is Jenny Townsend.